HMS Moth (1915)

-HMS Moth was an of the Royal Navy.
+HMS Moth (Pennant number: T69) was an of the Royal Navy.
 Entering service in 1916, Moth had a varied career with service in the Middle East, the White Sea and the Far East in two world wars.
 Scuttled in World War II during the invasion of Hong Kong, the ship was raised and put into service by the Imperial Japanese Navy as Suma (須磨).
 The ship remained active throughout the war, before striking a naval mine in the Yangtze River in 1945 and sinking.